 - Monitor.
 Be mindful of whether anyone else—especially your child and his or her friends—may have been taking your pills.
 Take note of how many pills are in each of your prescription bottles or pill packets and keep track of your refills.
 This goes for your own medicine, as well as for your teens and other members of the household.

 - Dispose.
 Properly dispose of your unused, unwanted or expired prescription medications.
-If you are unable to attend a drug take-back day or cannot get to a permanent prescription collection site, try mixing unwanted prescription medicines with coffee grounds or kitty litter.
+If you are unable to attend a drug take-back day, try mixing unwanted prescription medicines with coffee grounds or kitty litter.
 This makes pills less appealing and less recognizable to anyone who can see your trash—including your kids.

 - Spread the word.
 Tell your family, friends and neighbors about how teens are now using prescription drugs to get high.
 Encourage them to talk with their children, safeguard their medicines and tell others in their communities.